 - The juvenile or district court heard the case

-People are unqualified for expungement if they were adjudicated:
+People are unqualified to expunge their records if they were adjudicated:

 - For a felony involving unlawful sexual behavior;

 - As an aggravated or violent juvenile offender;

 - For a homicide or related crime; or